 - More than three (unique) spelling errors. - More than two incomplete sentences or sentence fragments. - Failure to define a variable for a physical quantity.
-(Mathematical constants, such as $\pi$ , are exempt from this rule.) - Variable confusion.
+(Mathematical constants, such as π , are exempt from this rule.) - Duplicate definition.
 (For example, using the variable F to represent the force of gravity on an oil droplet and the same variable, F, to represent the electrostatic force on the oil droplet.
-Use subscripts to distinguish variables from one another; for example, $F_g$ and $F_e$ .
-Similarly, using k to represent a spring constant, then, later, $\kappa$ to represent the same spring constant.) - Failure to report a numerical value for all variables critical to calculating the final result. - Failure to follow convention for reporting numerical values. - Content that appears after the reference section. - Text in Tables and Figures that is not legible. - Tables or Figures that violate the margins. - A Table or Figure caption that does not appear on the same page as the Table or Figure. - Failure to post any authoritative references.
+Use subscripts to distinguish variables from one another; for example, F_g and F_e .
+Similarly, using k to represent a spring constant, then, later, κ to represent the same spring constant.)

+- Failure to report a numerical value for all of the physical quantities critical to calculating the final result. - Failure to follow convention for reporting numerical values. - Content that appears after the reference section. - Text in Tables and Figures that is not legible. - Tables or Figures that violate the margins. - A Table or Figure caption that does not appear on the same page as the Table or Figure. - Failure to post any authoritative references.